 Protecting vulnerable loved ones

-The Court of Protection exists to safeguard people who have lost the mental capacity to make decisions for themselves with regards to either their own health and well-being or their financial affairs.
+The Court of Protection is a specialist Court which exists to safeguard people who have lost the mental capacity to make decisions for themselves with regards to either their own health and well-being or their financial affairs.
+It operates under its own rules, with its own forms.

 If the health or welfare of a person who lacks capacity is called into question and that person might be at risk, the local authority is forced to step in and can start proceedings in the Court of Protection to try and protect them from harm.
 Local authorities have a statutory responsibility to act in that person’s best interests and to ensure they are receiving care to the extent that this was not being provided before, to make sure they are living in appropriate conditions and protected from any potentially harmful third parties.